 Darryl R Dymock

-In 2017, I’m a Mentor in narrative non-fiction and academic writing with The Writer’s Surgery for the Queensland Writers Centre.
+I’m currently a Mentor in narrative non-fiction and academic writing with The Writer’s Surgery for the Queensland Writers Centre.
 90-minute consultations are available face-to-face and online or via Skype.

 In my experience, you get to where you want to be through motivation, persistence, being realistic and having the right support.
 I like to think that I can give a bit of that support when people need it, these days especially with their writing .

 - The Chalkies: Educating an army for independence (Australian Scholarly Publishing, 2016) – supported by an Australian Army History Research Grant